Learn what this magical ingredient does in baking and what buttermilk substitutes you can use in a pinch!

 If you don’t use or don’t have access to dairy milk, there are plant based milk alternatives to make a dairy-free buttermilk substitute.
 The farther you stray from dairy for a buttermilk substitute, the more likely your results will vary.
 These options may not have the thicker consistency we are looking for in traditional buttermilk.

-There are many recipes that should work great this way.
+There are many recipes that should work great as a vegan buttermilk substitution.
 You may need to tweak them a bit in order for them taste just the way you love it.

 Plant-based milk with vinegar or lemon juice